comp423-23f/csxl-final-team-d4/docs/XL Reservation Stats.md

 ## 3. Considering your most-frequently used and critical user stories, what API / Routes do you foresee modifying or needing to add?

-Add stats/{student} for individual student onyeons and stats/{date} for specific date for individual routes.
+Add stats/{student} for individual student onyens and stats/{date} for specific date for individual routes.

 ## 4. What concerns exist for security and privacy of data?
 Should the capabilities you are implementing be specific to only certaain users or roles?
 (For example: When Sally Student makes a reservation, only Sally Student or Amy Ambassador should be able to cancel the reservation.
 Another student, such as Sam Student, should not be able to cancel Sally’s reservation.)